kavia-common/sprint-planning-optimizer-23351-23360/sprint_planning_ui/README.md

 UI wiring:
 - Backlog page: "Import from Jira" button opens a modal to select a Project (and optionally Board/Sprint) then imports issues and merges into local backlog.
-- Sprint page: "Sync Sprint with Jira" button attempts to push local status/assignee changes back to Jira using `updateIssue`.
+- Sprint Planner: "Sync Sprint with Jira" button attempts to push local status/assignee changes back to Jira using `updateIssue`.
 Note: Jira typically requires using the transitions API to change status; this is a minimal example and may be restricted by workflow.
-- Settings page: store non-secret defaults (project key, board id, sprint id) in localStorage.
-Shows read-only indicators for whether env vars are set.

 Security note:
 - Do not hardcode secrets.
 This is a frontend-only scaffold; env values are injected at build time via `REACT_APP_*` variables.
 Use placeholders in `.env` locally.